CleverCloud/doc.clever-cloud.com/commons/admin-console/authentification.md

 If you need to give access to Clever Cloud's API to a specific Github organisation, you can [do it here](https://github.com/settings/connections/applications/d96bd8fd996d2ca783cc).

+## Two Factor Authentication (2FA)

+Clever Cloud supports 2FA.
+You can enable it here: https://console.clever-cloud.com/users/me/authentication

+Please, backup your recovery codes, we won't be able to restore access to your account if you loose access to your regular codes.